chengr28/specialdlp/specialdlp/document/readme.en.txt

 Q: How can I detect SDC was loaded successfully?
 A:
   * Check the antiLeech version in eMule - Options - Xtreme II/AntiLeech.
-  * Please continue to read below if problem still appears.
+  * Please continue to read below if problem can't be solved.

 Q: What can I do if SDC loads failed?
 A: